LLNL/FPChecker/README.md

 ## Requirements to the LLVM version
 The primary requirement for using this version is to be able to compile your CUDA code with a recent version of the clang/LLVM compiler.
 Pure CUDA code or RAJA (with CUDA execution) are supported.

-For more information about compiling CUDA with clang, plese refer to [Compiling CUDA with clang](https://llvm.org/docs/CompileCudaWithLLVM.html).
-In particular, you hsould pay attention to the differences between clang/LLVM and nvcc with respect to overloading based on `__host__` and `__device__` attributes.
+For more information about compiling CUDA with clang, please refer to [Compiling CUDA with clang](https://llvm.org/docs/CompileCudaWithLLVM.html).
+In particular, you should pay attention to the differences between clang/LLVM and nvcc with respect to overloading based on `__host__` and `__device__` attributes.

 We have tested this version so far with these versions of clang/LLVM:
 - clang 7.x